Healthy Homes Assessment Aotea

 Draught Stopping Aotea

-Draughts increase the likelihood of dropping temperatures within households.
-A draughty home is more expensive to heat, which means wasting energy and incurring higher costs.
+Draughts may lead to lower temperatures in homes.
+A draughty house is more expensive to heat, which results in wasting energy and increased bills.

-If you are able to feel external air flowing in or the sound of a clear draught emanating from a crack or a gap, then it is likely to be a gap or hole that requirements sealing in any way.
-Large cracks and gaps should be fixed permanently.
-Any gaps greater than 3mm that let air in or out into your house require sealing.
-For example, if the open fireplace isn’t in use it may cause draughts and should be shut from.
-Landlords and property managers are accountable for ensuring that such draughts are squelched as far as possible.
+If you can feel external air flowing in or the sound of a clear draught emanating from a gap or hole that is, it’s probably a gap or hole which needs sealing in any way.
+Large gaps and cracks should be permanently stopped.
+Cracks that are greater than 3mm and allow air to enter or exit of your home require seals.
+In the case of an open fireplace isn’t in use it may cause draughts and should be shut off.
+Property managers and landlords are responsible for ensuring that draughts from the fireplace are removed as far as possible.

-You don’t need to block holes or gaps in the construction.
-For instance, small gaps around windows and doors might be necessary to allow for movement within the building as the house gets warmer and cooler, in order to let them be opened and closed rather than securing.
-We will inspect all doors and windows in an Healthy Homes assessment of your rental property.
+You don’t need to block up intentional gaps or holes in the construction.
+For instance, small gaps around windows and doors may be required to allow movement of the building as the house warms and cools so that they are able to be closed and opened rather than sticking.
+We will check the windows and doors in your Healthy Homes assessment of your rental property.

 Check out the complete details to the Healthy Homes draught stopping requirements.